heroku/languages-github-actions/README.md

 ### Install Languages CLI

-Downloads the Languages CLI from a known release or installs using Cargo
+Downloads the Languages CLI from a known release or installs using Cargo.

 #### Usage